radish-es/casebook-property/content/lessons/week04.md

   - tenure
 ---

-In Week 2, we started to explore the significant place of "possession" in Anglo-Canadian law going back to some of its deeper roots in the liberal theory of writers like John Locke.
-In the course of that exploration, we situated possession as just one possible form of legal land relation and got some inkling of its limitations as a basis of property.
+In Week 2, we started to explore the important place of "possession" in Anglo-Canadian law going back to some of its deeper roots in the liberal theory of writers like John Locke.
+In the course of that exploration, we situated possession as just one possible form of legal land relation and got some early sense of its challenges and limitations as a basis of property.
 Joseph William Singer elaborates on this theme:[^1]

 > Where do property rights come from?
 If you believe the property casebooks, we acquire original title to property by conquering other nations, hunting animals,